leilahaddou/data-skup/README.md

 `xsv join company_number norway-pscs.csv Company Registration No. (1)' CCOD-skup.csv > norway-land.csv` joins the data together via the company number which is common to both files and produces a csv file of the results.

+## After the class!

 [Link to session presentation](https://docs.google.com/presentation/d/1MYxH9zVaIJADZdjlQUmp5W1Tt8FErCYTVNTpqxEFY08) if you would like to review it after the class.

+The full PSC register can be downloaded here: [http://download.companieshouse.gov.uk/en_pscdata.html](http://download.companieshouse.gov.uk/en_pscdata.html)

+To gain access to the land registry data for sites owned by overseas and UK companies, you can access both via this article: [https://www.gov.uk/government/news/hm-land-registry-makes-commercial-ownership-data-free](https://www.gov.uk/government/news/hm-land-registry-makes-commercial-ownership-data-free)

 # Stay in touch!